roblaing/swipl-webapp-howto/README.md

 ```

 This little Linux penguin caused server.pl to keep barfing ```odbc: state 42601: error: unterminated quoted string at or near...``` until I figured out you need to check the input text for single quotes, and if so escape them with another single quote.

+A better way do it was using odbc_prepare and odbc_execute as in this [example](https://github.com/SWI-Prolog/packages-odbc/blob/master/demo/wordnet.pl).

 Before discovering odbc_prepare, I solved this problem like so with a helper predicate to replace single quotes with double quotes: